-Article 60 Power to grant derogations
+Article 59 Power to grant derogations

-- 1. Regulatory authorities may, at the request of a power generating facility owner, relevant system operator or relevant TSO, grant power generating facility owners, relevant system operators or relevant TSOs derogations from one or more provisions of this Regulation for new and existing power generating modules in accordance with Articles 61 to 63. - 2.
-Where a Member State has so provided, derogations may be granted and revoked in accordance with Articles 61 to 63 by other authorities than the regulatory authority.
+Regulatory authorities or, where applicable, the Member State, may, at the request of a power generating facility owner, relevant system operator or relevant TSO, grant power generating facility owners, relevant system operators or relevant TSOs derogations from one or more requirements of this Regulation for new and existing power generating modules in accordance with Articles 60 to 62.

-Article 61 General provisions
+Article 60 General provisions

-- 1. Regulatory authorities shall specify, after consulting relevant system operators and power generating facility owners and other stakeholders whom they deem affected by this Regulation, the criteria for granting derogations pursuant to Articles 62 and 63.
-They shall publish those criteria on their website and notify them to the Commission within six months of the entry into force of this Regulation.
-The Commission may require a regulatory authority to amend the criteria if it considers that they are not in line with this Regulation.
-This possibility to review and amend the criteria for granting derogations shall not affect the derogations already granted which shall continue to apply until the scheduled expiry date as detailed in the decision granting the exemption. - 2.
-If the regulatory authority deems that it is necessary due to a change in circumstances relating to the evolution of system requirements, it may review and amend at most once every year the criteria for granting derogations in accordance with paragraph 1.
-Any changes to the criteria shall not apply to derogations for which a request has already been made. - 3.
-The regulatory authority may decide that power generating modules for which a request for derogation has been filed pursuant to Articles 62 or 63 do not need to comply with the requirements of this Regulation from which a derogation has been sought from the day of filing the request until the regulatory authority's decision is issued.
+- 1. Each regulatory authority or, where applicable, the Member State shall specify, after consulting the parties concerned, including system operators, the criteria for granting derogations pursuant to Articles 61 and 62.
+It shall publish those criteria and notify them to the Commission by [6 months following the entry into force of this Regulation].
+The Commission may require the regulatory authority or, where applicable, the Member State to amend the criteria if it considers that they are not in line with this Regulation or its objectives. - 2.
+If the regulatory authority or, where applicable, the Member State deems that it is necessary due to a change in circumstances, it may review and amend at most once every year the criteria for granting derogations in accordance with the process in paragraph 1. - 3.
+The regulatory authority or, where applicable, the Member State may decide that power generating modules for which a request for derogation has been filed pursuant to Articles 61 or 62 do not need to comply with the requirements of this Regulation from the day of filing the request until the regulatory authority's or where applicable, Member State's, decision is issued.